Get,

 Preparing for the Test

-Typically, there are no unique preparations needed for a PDW blood test.
-But, if you’re also doing other tests on the same day, your healthcare provider may suggest some things.
+Typically, no unique preparations are needed for a PDW blood test.
+But if you’re also doing other tests on the same day, your healthcare provider may suggest some things.
 Always let your provider know about any drugs, vitamins, supplements, or herbal products you’re taking.
-This avoids unexpected impact on test results.
+This avoids an unexpected impact on test results.

 The Blood Test Procedure